defold/doc/docs/en/manuals/font-richtext.md

 </div>

 ::: sidenote
-Shadow blur is generated into the glyph atlas.
+Shadow blur is generated and stored in the glyph atlas.
 A span can request a smaller blur than the font's baked blur; larger values are preserved in the layout but currently render using the largest blur available in the atlas.
 :::

 ### `shake`